mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 - Guarantee regulatory compliance (ultimate responsibility is yours)
 - Sell your data
 - Lock you in (you can export and leave anytime)
+- Provide 24/7 support (unless you pay for it)

 ### The Bottom Line

-This is a solid, well-built compliance data management system that will save you time, keep you organized, and help you demonstrate compliance to regulators.
-It's not magic, it doesn't replace compliance expertise, and it requires consistent use to be valuable.
+This is a solid, well-built compliance data management system with **basic security monitoring** that will save you time, keep you organized, help you detect common security threats, and help you demonstrate compliance to regulators.
+It's not magic, it doesn't replace compliance expertise, requires consistent use to be valuable, and requires human oversight of security monitoring.

-If you want a honest, affordable compliance workspace designed for Tanzania law firms, this system delivers.
-If you want enterprise automation and integrations, look elsewhere and prepare to pay 10x more.
+If you want an honest, affordable compliance workspace with basic security monitoring designed for Tanzania law firms, this system delivers.
+If you want enterprise automation, live integrations, and 24/7 SOC monitoring, look elsewhere and prepare to pay 10x-20x more.

 ### Contact Us for Honest Discussion